janderssonse/janderscripts/README.md

 1. calculate and tags next semver tag
 2. generates a changelog
 3. updates the project file version with the version tag
-4. commits the changelog and tag in one atomic release commit
+4. commits the changelog and tag in a release commit

 #### Requirements